Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Conclusions

-In summary, our approach explains several puzzling aspects of photocurrent response in gapless materials, in particular the striking non-locality and the {\it directional effect} observed in Ref.\cite{park}.
+In summary, our approach explains several puzzling aspects of photocurrent response in gapless materials, in particular the striking non-locality and the directional effect observed in Ref.\onlinecite{park}.
 By analyzing different mechanisms of photoresponse, we demonstrate that it is uniquely capable of revealing spatial patterns arising due to symmetry breaking, chirality, or inhomogeneities.
-Sub-picosecond response times make photoresponse a useful probe of system dynamics.
+There are several other mechanisms that may conceivably result in a nonlocal photocurrent response.
+One such mechanism is the nonlocal current-field relation predicted for atomically thin systems in Ref. \onlinecite{rashba}.
+Another is the nonlocality mediated by charge-neutral modes, such as spin or energy \cite{abaninnonlocal,folk14}.
+However, we believe that these mechanisms cannot account for the global and directional effects.
+Our results therefore indicate that system-wide electric currents mediated by ambient carriers constitute the main mechanism responsible for the observed long-range photocurrent response.